PsiGuy500/Playground/Machine Learning/README.md

 This folder has several machine learning programs, including programs which include the K Neighbor's algorithm, K means clustering, Logistic Regression, Support Vector Machines, and Decision Trees.

-Note: Some of these programs (KNeighbors.py, KNeighbors(2).py, KMeans.py, and KMeans(2).py) are originally from the Python Machine Learning course from Coursera and placed here for personal reference.
+Note: Some of these programs are originally from the Python Machine Learning course from Coursera and Sololearn placed here for personal practice and reference.